WaviestBalloon/RobloxWrap-Documentation/src/guide/introduction.md

 - Find the `.ROBLOSECURITY` cookie and copy the value

 :::warning SECURITY WARNING
-**Never share your `.ROBLOSECURITY` authentication token** or any other authentication token with anyone, it can be used to gain access to your account.
-If you think someone has your token, log out and then log back in to reset your tokens.
+**Never share your `.ROBLOSECURITY` authentication token** or any other form of token with anyone as it can be used to gain access to your account.
+If you think someone has your token, log out and then log back in to reset your tokens and as a extra precaution, change your password immediately.
 :::

 :::tip TIP